Italian Guatemalans: Contemporary migration

 The last wave of Italian immigration in Guatemala took place under President Manuel Estrada Cabrera, who wanted to follow the footsteps of his predecessors and led a third emigration of Italian families into Guatemala.
 In part it succeeded because, by then, the country was a dictatorship.
 Many came in this period, while some Italians who had arrived under the presidency of Reyna Barrios Barrios left; however, some new contributions came from Italian blood, who put their work and skills at the service of the Guatemalan nation.
 Among these may be mentioned: Valentine Giordani, Juan Mini and Humberto & Luis Giordani, who worked in the construction of railways and the building of modern houses.

 By early 1940s, Italian immigrants were the second largest immigrant group in Guatemala after the Germans.
 But with the growing Nazi influence in Guatemala by the Germans, the government started to reduce & limit the importance to the Italian community (linked partially to Fascism) and the huge prosperity & influence of this colony came to an end during WW2.

 Some of the 51 Italians of Guatemala who were inscribed in the "Partito fascista" were jailed (but they were a small minority in the more than two thousand Italians living in Guatemala city).

 In the 1950s some emigration from Italy, mainly from Calabria and Sicily, was again arriving in Guatemala, but this migration was limited to a few hundreds.

 In 2020 was elected President of Guatemala Alejandro Giammattei, whose grandfather came from Italy in the 1930s.
 He has the double passport (Italian and Guatemalan) because of this ancestor.

 Demography

-The Italian Embassy in Guatemala estimated that nearly 3,800 Italians are living permanently in Guatemala in 2007, which makes it the country's third largest European community.
+There were around 4,000 Italian citizens, which makes it the country's third largest European community.
 Since 2007 the institution "Internations Guatemala" is in charge of incorporating more foreign residents into Guatemalan culture, including those who are Italian.